plumed/plumed2/user-doc/PYTORCH.md

 ### Download LibTorch C++ API library

 You can download the pre-built LibTorch library from their <a href="https://pytorch.org/get-started/locally/"> website</a>.
-The following instructions download the reccomended pre-built library (CPU, with C++11 ABI compatibility).
+The following script downloads the recommended 1.8.2 LTS version (CPU, with C++11 ABI compatibility).

 \verbatim
 > wget https://download.pytorch.org/libtorch/lts/1.8/cpu/libtorch-cxx11-abi-shared-with-deps-1.8.2%2Bcpu.zip